Future of shell completions

 - Extend some of the options to expose information necessary for this.

-#4 Updated by Szilárd Páll about 3 years ago
+#4 Updated by Szilárd Páll over 3 years ago

 I think completition is rather useful for non-expert users and even I, with my moderate amount of experience, find it great that pressing TAB when looking for an input file will show me e.g. only the three tpr-s that are relevant as input instead of all 300 files in the respective directory.